Maskere/BinarySearch/README.md

 arr[left] + arr[right] = target: We have found a pair whose sum is equal to target.
 We can find the product of the count of both the elements and add them to the result.

-These definition is provided by: https://www.geeksforgeeks.org
+These definitions is provided by: https://www.geeksforgeeks.org